justinsunho/leesreview.com/content/pages/sat.md

   - title: Placement Test
     image: /images/pages/SAT/attila-bionki-studying.jpg
-    description: Before our students can sign up, we require a placement test to place them into one of our 4 SAT classrooms.
-Each teachers the same material, but we ensure proper pacing for each sets of students.
+    description: Before our students can sign up, we require a placement test to place them into one of our 4 SAT classes.
+The classes teach the same materials but at a different pace fit for each class.
   - title: Personal Meetings
     image: /images/pages/SAT/mr.-haven-schooling-andrew-soliman.jpg
     description: After our students take their diagnostic tests, we schedule a 20